NihanaNzr/SeleniumDemoBrowserStack/README.md

-# Web Scraping and Translation Service
+# Web Scraping and Translation Service - Automation

 This project scrapes articles, translates the article titles using the RapidAPI translation service, analyzes the titles for repeated words, and saves the results to a JSON file.
 Additionally, it provides an automated cross-browser testing environment using BrowserStack.